rob-myers/rob-myers.github.io/articles/tech1.md

 Because we avoid needlessly recomputing `<Grid />` and `children` whenever the player pans or zooms.
 Our game may contain many elements, and we'd rather not needlessly recompute their virtual DOM tens of times per second.

-Finally, should we really use `React.useState` as above?
-It seems a little strange to ignore the state setter.
-Direct DOM mutation provides performance benefits, that has been our justification so far.
-But there is actually another reason specific to `React.useState`.

-__TODO__ runtime vs devtime; in devtime can use fast refresh e.g. preserve state when changing a components return value.
-Can see benefits of fast refresh on CodeSandbox.

 <!-- The above situation is handled by a single DOM mutation.
 In more complex situations we might integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 More on that later. -->